kevin1061517/python-deploy-tesseract-ocr-to-heroku/README.md

 1.I got errors when I paste the tesseract-ocr into the requirements.txt.Because

-* I used to add buildpack on heroku,I always need to input my required module into requirements.txt.But in this case,you never need the requirements.txt.
+* I used to add buildpack on heroku, I always need to input my required module into requirements.txt.
+But in this case,you never need the requirements.txt.

-2.You must set a heroku config variable named TESSDATA_PREFIX,and inputing the TESSDATA_PREFIX's path.
+2.You must set a heroku config variable named TESSDATA_PREFIX, and inputing the TESSDATA_PREFIX's path.

 * the error image of ignoring the configuration of variable named TESSDATA_PREFIX